dotlang/language/README.md

 # Bindings

-A binding assigns an identifier to a value.
-The value can be of any valid type (integer number, function, struct literal, ...).
+A binding assigns an identifier to a literal value or an expression.
+The literal value can be of any valid type (integer number, function literal, struct literal, ...).
 Bindings must start with a lowercase letter.

 You can define bindings at module-level or inside a function.
 Module-level bindings can only have literals as their value, but function bindings can have expressions too.
 Type of a binding is automatically inferred from the value, but you can also explicitly state the type.